 In the days before your departure, move excess data on your phone, computers, and camera memory cards to an external hard drive or, at the very least, sync the photos and data to a cloud-based service so that you have the space required for capturing all the memories you are about to make.

-The last thing you want to do is miss the sunset from your veranda because you have to scroll through your devices trying to delete old pictures to make room for new ones.
+The last thing you want to do is miss the sunset from your veranda because you have to scroll through your devices trying to delete old pictures to make room for new ones—especially if it’s your first time on a cruise.

 4: Double-check your data plan